 - Listen well to her client, address all questions and concerns, provide as much information and education as she can to help keep their pets healthy and happy for as long as possible.

-Dr. Fatcheric's family includes her husband Mike (CBA & Lemoyne), Dog Rebel, Cat Cookie and Horses Paz & Kelsey.
+Dr. Fatcheric's family includes her husband Mike (CBA & Lemoyne College), their black Labrador, Dilly and Horses Paz & Kelsey.
 She cannot imagine a life without them and wants to give them the happiest, healthiest, fullest lives.
-She has a special place in her heart for pets who have gone on in peace: Dakota, Dixie, Cassidy, Sundance, and Rain.
+She has a special place in her heart for pets who have gone on in peace: Rebel, Cookie, Dakota, Dixie, Cassidy, Sundance, and Rain.
 In addition to her furbabies, she also has nieces and nephews (several of whom are talented athletes) whom she enjoys spending time with and bragging about!

 Dr. Fatcheric competes in the sport Agility with her dogs.
 It is so much fun and creates a super special bond between herself and her dog!
 They work together as a team!
 She has had 2 dogs qualify for and compete in AKC National Events.